 We rely on the generous support of our volunteers to keep our programs going and reach more people.

-We have opportunities for high school students, university students, law students, community members, and attorneys.
+We have opportunities for a variety of skill sets, interests and availability and we welcome high school students, university students, law students, community members, and attorneys.

 Possibilities include, but are definitely not limited to:

 - Doing intakes and filling out paperwork for clients.

 - Translating documents

 - Helping with answering phones, running errands, etc.

 - Writing articles for our newsletter, the Exodus

 - Serving as a translator during an asylum interview.